 - Inform the front desk that you’d like to register for swim lessons.
 Be sure to clarify the session, level, and day/ time of the lesson(s) you wish to register for.
 Submit a form of payment (cash, check, credit card) to complete the registration process.
 Be sure to request either a hard copy or an emailed copy of your receipt.

-For more questions,concerns, or more information, please contact our Director of Aquatics, Keegan O'Reilly; email@example.com
+For more questions,concerns, or more information, please contact our Interim Aquatics Director, Amanda Green; email@example.com